AGonzalez5195/ios-sets-lab/README.md

 - This code will compile but crash
 - "This is not a subset"
-- This code will not compile
+- ((This code will not compile))
 - "This is a subset"
 - Nothing will be output

-// Like the previous question, it will also not compile because of the lack of proper type annotation/declaration.
+Like the previous question, it will also not compile because of the lack of proper type annotation/declaration.
 `var spaceships1: Set<String> = []`
 This is what it would need to be changed to in order for it to work.